DPAC A to Z Guide

 Since 2008, Heart of the Arts, DPAC’s community engagement program, has been making connections between the shows and audiences at DPAC and local non-profit arts and education groups such as the Carolina Theatre of Durham, Durham Arts Council, Durham Public Schools, Durham County Library, and the Hayti Heritage Center.

-To learn more about DPAC’s community engagement programs, click here.
+To learn more about DPAC’s community engagement programs, visit our community page.

 The time the doors to DPAC open will vary according to the event.
 The typical times are noted below.
 Please check in advance by visiting your event’s more info page.